 Dentoalveolar Injuries refer to injuries involving the teeth and the bone surrounding the teeth.
 These injuries can include teeth that have been dislodged with or without a segment of the surrounding bone, or an avulsion, which means that a tooth has been completely “knocked out” of its socket.
 Treatment of these injuries requires they be treated without delay to reposition and stabilize the involved teeth and/or bone in the correct anatomical positions.

-While the Oral and Maxillofacial Surgeon can provide the initial treatment for this type of a traumatic injury, the involved teeth should be followed and assessed by the general dentist or the endodontist for any long-term effects to the teeth, the surrounding bone, or the occlusion, as well as to perform any necessary procedures to restore these teeth.
+While the Oral and Maxillofacial Surgeon can provide the initial treatment for this type of a traumatic injury, the involved teeth should be followed and assessed by the general dentist for any long-term effects to the teeth, the surrounding bone, or the occlusion, as well as to perform any necessary procedures to restore these teeth.

 Soft Tissue Injuries

 Soft tissue injuries of the Maxillofacial region include lacerations within the mouth (intra-oral) and facial lacerations.
 The diagnosis and treatment of soft tissue injuries involves repairing the injury to achieve the best cosmetic result, and as possible to maintain function and sensation in the involved area.

 Fractures of the upper or lower jaws, fractures to the orbit of the eye, the cheekbone, and nasal fractures are common facial injuries involving the bones of the face that are treated by an Oral and Maxillofacial Surgeon.